-"First Solar pone un pie en Latino América con compra chilena" - DLA PIPER CHILE
+"First Solar pone un pie en Latino América con compra chilena"

 Bahamondez, Álvarez & Zegers asesoró a los vendedores en la venta de Solar Chile a First Solar.
 Solar Chile es una compañía que desarrolla proyectos de energía solar fotovoltaica, la que era controlada por la Fundación Chile y un grupo de inversionistas.

 “First Solar gets a foothold in Latin America with Chilean buy”

 Monday, 28 January 2013 (5 days ago) by Hugo Coelho